w3aman/monitoring/docs/openebs-mixin-user-guide.md

 ---
 ### Different scenarios to use openebs-mixin

-1. Install openebs-mixin with openebs-monitoring written in jsonnet.
+1. Install openebs-mixin with monitoring written in jsonnet.
 2. Install openebs-mixin in existing prometheus stack.

 ---
-## Install openebs-mixin with openebs-monitoring written in jsonnet.
+## Install openebs-mixin with monitoring written in jsonnet.
 To install kube-prometheus stack with openebs-addons(serviceMonitors, grafana dashboards and alert rules).

 ### Prerequisite